-The only real change (if you’re new to tracking) is when using it, you’ll have to remember to turn it off if you’re not shooting the sky.
-For single exposures, shooting in Astrotracer mode is nearly impossible, more details below.
+The only real change (if you’re new to tracking) is you have to remember to turn it off if you’re not shooting the sky.
+For single exposures, shooting in Astrotracer mode is nearly impossible; more details below.

 Limitations and Issues

 I had my Pentax K-1 for over a year before I tried Astrotracer.
 It’s a feature of your camera that sounds too good to be true.

 In my experience, it works excellently, but still has some limitations.

 As mentioned above, turn Astrotracer off when you’re shooting a foreground or want to shoot single exposures.
 It is impossible to shoot (sharp) single exposures with Astrotracer.
 Since the camera sensor is moving and your foreground is not, the ground will absolutely come out blurry every time.

 The camera sensor can only move so far before it runs out of its range of motion.
 This range of motion limits your exposure times significantly.
 This is mainly when you use longer focal lengths because moving objects, like stars, shot with longer focal lengths appear to move faster.